Yo!

 On the other side of things there has been a Go 1.16 release.
 This means we we do a rebuild of all the packages to get any recent improvements from the compiler.
 The status can be found on our todo list.
 You might be wondering what the changes are.
 And it’s a bit complicated.

-buildmode for a while.
+Arch has been building with the pie buildmode for a while.
 This allowed us to

-and other cgo flags to pass linker commands.
+utilize CGO_LDFLAGS and other cgo flags to pass linker commands.
 This lets us

 utilize binary hardening options like stack canaries, full relro and fortify.
 It